Pyrdacor/Ambermoon/FileSpecs/Characters.md

 Each attribute (including the character's age) and ability stores 4 values:
 - Current value (without bonus)
-- Max value (can be exceeded by current value + bonus)
+- Max value (can be exceeded by current value + bonus and only limits the current value)
 - Bonus value (granted by equipment etc)
 - Backup value

 The actual effective and also displayed value is the current value plus the bonus value.

 The backup value stores the current value if a temporary effect is active which affects the current value.
 A good example is the exhaustion ailment.
-If cuts all attribute current values in half.
+It cuts all attributes' current values in half.
 So the backup value will then store the current value before reduction and the new current value is cut in half.
-When the effect ends the backup value is assigned to the current value.
+When the effect ends the backup value is assigned to the current value and therefore restores the old value.

 ## Additional monster data